AmitTwito/ConfigurationCreatorApp/README.md

 - Used flask and pywebview to display the web application inside a normal window and not a browser.
 - The app cannot select a report background image and get its path as it is not possible (web application), so it will get the name of the image and put it in the textbox.
+- If you choose 0 as the number of sections to randomize, it will be reset to default (```defaults.py``` file). if you choose 5 - it will dispaly only one page with 5 of the sections.

 ## The App